benbarth/hacktoberfest-swag/README.md

 In all of the hacktoberfest excitement, many companies want to join the celebration by rewarding their contributors with even more swag!
 That's why we're here!

-Study about the updated rules and guidelines for the hacktoberfest [here](https://hacktoberfest.digitalocean.com/hacktoberfest-update).

 ### The purpose of this list is to incentivise meaningful contributions.
 If you intend to make low-value changes -- just for swag. *Don't.*

 ## Verified participants <!-- current year start -->2021<!-- current year end -->